jnlb/bda-hurricane-modeling/README.md

 By default this also adds a variable `VMAX12` to the set.
 The idea is that (all the other variables, VMAX, VMAX12) is treated as exchangeable.

+## How to use load_data()

-If you input something like `load_data(forecast=F)` then if F is a positive multiple of 6 the function will create a `VMAXF` variable instead.
+**Forecast period:** If you input something like `load_data(forecast=F)` then if F is a positive multiple of 6 the function will create a `VMAXF` variable instead.
 But maybe we can stick to the simpler case of 12 hour forecasts.

-Another part of the default config is that it automatically selects a small number of variables.
+**Variable selection:** Another part of the default config is that it automatically selects a small number of variables.
 The default is `load_data(type="basic")` which keeps the variables `CSST, RHLO, SHRD, T200`
 (sea surface temp, rel. humidity at low altitiude, wind shear, and air temp at 200mb height).
 Later we can add other configurations to include other variables.
 You can also call `load_data(type="all")` if you want to keep the entire set.

+**DELTA-V vs. FUTURE VMAX:** Finally, there is an option to select creation of a 'delta' type variable by writing `load_data(target="delta")`.
+This creates instead a variable `DELTA12(t) = VMAX(t+12) - VMAX(t)`.
+However the default is `target="value` which creates the normal `VMAX12` target variable.

-## Current next step...
+## Current next step(s)...

-Test a simple Stan model with the "basic" data.
+I was thinking of letting you (José) write the first basic Stan code which we then use to develop further.

+At first you can use default settings for everything.
+I would suggest using a multivariate normal prior so that the covariance structure of the variables can be learned better.
+That mean that with e.g. 10 variables you would create in Stan a 10-element vector parameter and give it a 10-dim multivariate normal.
+IIRC we did something like this in one of the bioassay assignments.

+It would be interesting then to see if the results get better if you change to `target="delta"`.
+It *shouldn't* but maybe the Monte Carlo simulations become more stable?

+After this we would really have to do some variable selection.
+This is in fact an interesting topic in itself.
+We could research how to do efficient variable selection in Stan and base a large part of the project on this.

+Since we are mostly replicating the method of the American government forecasting agency we probably don't need to try any different, fancier models.
+But one potential adjustment would be to design some kind of hierarchical setting, it's not clear exactly how to do this though.
+One idea is to 'group' according to storm ID.
+Another would be to group by month or by geographical region.
+All of these are quite reasonable since storm evolution tends to be quite different dep. on month and which sector the storm forms in.

 ## Idea